resbaz/hpc/tutorial_1.rst

       4) mpc/0.9                8) edward/config-201201

-Note that zlib is also loaded now - module has looked after that for us.
+Note that zlib is also loaded now - module has looked after that for us when it installed python 3.2.3.

 .. code:: shell